uwetom/animation_worksheets/quick_rig.md

 - Do the same thing with the other eye.

-Now if you rotate the head controller, the eyes will stay in the head.
+Now if you rotate the head controller, the eyes will stay in the head (mostly).

 ## Weight Painting

 Although we have now rigged the Character, we have not quite finished.

 If you rotate the arm down to the body you may notice that the chest squashes in.
 You can also see this if you move the foot out to the side.
+The eyes will also bulge out of the head if you move it too far down.

 We will fix this in the next worksheet on Weight painting